 Oncology patients require a broad spectrum of care needs, which vary depending on the type and stage of illness.
 In addition to early detection and screening services, Community Health Network's cancer care providers offer the latest technologies available to treat cancer through medical oncology, radiation oncology and surgical oncology therapies.
 At the time of admission, each patient’s need for care is assessed, including physical, psychosocial, nutritional and education-level evaluation.
-Additionally, each patient is assessed by a registered nurse every eight hours.

 Community Cancer Centers offer expertise across the entire family of cancer therapies, including radiation therapy, chemotherapy, biotherapy and surgical treatment.

 New!
 TrueBeam™ radiotherapy system uses 3-D imaging to deliver precisely targeted radiation for treatment in just minutes.
 Learn more >>